chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**

-Finally, what makes the _biggest difference_ is **trimming unused units**.
-In Au's case, this means switching from single-file to full delivery, and only including the units used in the kinematics.
+Finally, what makes the _biggest difference_ for both files is **trimming unused units**.
+In Au's case, this means switching from single-file to full delivery, and only including the units used in these functions.
 For nholthaus, this massively improves their performance.
 The library has literally hundreds of units in that single file.
 Each unit is very fast to compile, but they really do add up!

-But the takeaway here is that Au simply never has a severe compile time penalty.
+But the takeaway here is that even Au's worst case is competitive with any configuration of
+nholthaus: Au simply never has a severe compile time penalty.

 ---